Wikipedia: Community

-Studies
+Research

 A 2007 study by researchers from Dartmouth College found that "anonymous and infrequent contributors to Wikipedia ... are as reliable a source of knowledge as those contributors who register with the site".
-Jimmy Wales stated in 2009 that "[I]t turns out over 50% of all the edits are done by just 0.7% of the users...
-524 people...
+Jimmy Wales stated in 2009 that "[I]t turns out over 50% of all the edits are done by just 0.7% of the users ...
+524 people ...
 And in fact, the most active 2%, which is 1400 people, have done 73.4% of all the edits."
 However, Business Insider editor and journalist Henry Blodget showed in 2009 that in a random sample of articles, most Wikipedia content (measured by the amount of contributed text that survives to the latest sampled edit) is created by "outsiders", while most editing and formatting is done by "insiders".

+In 2008, a Slate magazine article reported that "one percent of Wikipedia users are responsible for about half of the site's edits."
+This method of evaluating contributions was later disputed by Aaron Swartz, who noted that several articles he sampled had large portions of their content (measured by number of characters) contributed by users with low edit counts.
 A 2008 study found that Wikipedians were less agreeable, open, and conscientious than others, although a later commentary pointed out serious flaws, including that the data showed higher openness and that the differences with the control group and the samples were small.
 According to a 2009 study, there is "evidence of growing resistance from the Wikipedia community to new content".

 Diversity

-Several studies have shown that most Wikipedia contributors are male.
+Several studies have shown that most volunteer Wikipedia contributors are male.
 Notably, the results of a Wikimedia Foundation survey in 2008 showed that only 13 percent of Wikipedia editors were female.
 Because of this, universities throughout the United States tried to encourage women to become Wikipedia contributors.
 Similarly, many of these universities, including Yale and Brown, gave college credit to students who create or edit an article relating to women in science or technology.
 Andrew Lih, a professor and scientist, said that the reason he thought the number of male contributors outnumbered the number of females so greatly was because identifying as a woman may expose oneself to "ugly, intimidating behavior".
 Data has shown that Africans are underrepresented among Wikipedia editors.